Pixel 9 Pro XL vs Pixel 8 Pro: Google's Irish twins

 Two flavors of Tensors

-The Pixel 9 Pro XL will come along with the Tensor G4 chipset, which is still based on a 4nm manufacturing process, and will once again shift the focus towards on-device AI.
-The Tensor G4 will be an octa-core chipset unlike the nona-core Tensor G3.
+The Pixel 9 Pro XL comes along with the Tensor G4 chipset, which is based on a 4nm manufacturing process, and once again shifts the focus towards on-device AI.
+The Tensor G4 is an octa-core chipset unlike the nona-core Tensor G3.
 The latter wasn't a benchmark-buster, but proved to be more than usable in everyday scenarios, so nothing to be concerned about.

-The Pixel 9 Pro XL will reportedly utilize some 16GB of RAM, which should provide tons of headroom for AI-related tasks, as these have high hardware requirements.
-Storage-wise, we'd expect at least 256GB of native storage in the entry-level version of the Pixel 9 Pro XL.
+The Pixel 9 Pro XL utilizes 16GB of RAM, which should provide tons of headroom for AI-related tasks, as these have high hardware requirements.
+The Pixel 8 Pro has 12GB of RAM on board.
+Storage-wise, the new flagship comes with either 128GB, 256GB, 512GB, or 1TB of available storage.
+That's the same as the Pixel 8 Pro.

 As Google adopted a seven-year software support window with the Pixel 8 series, that one will be supported until the end of the decade.
 The Pixel 9 Pro XL, on the other hand, will receive software updates and feature drops until 2031, which is superb as far as support goes.